Hulk Hogan

 Hulk Hogan at the WWE Hall of Fame induction ceremony (2005)

 In 2015, Hulk Hogan signed another contract with WWE.
-However, due to a racism scandal he was involved in, the company severed ties with him, stopped selling his merchandise, and removed him from the Hall of Fame.
+However, following a racism scandal, the company severed ties with him, stopped selling his merchandise, and removed him from the Hall of Fame.

 Hulk Hogan in 2015